egedenizgoktas/AI-RISK-RADAR/README.md

 | `demand_multiplier`  | AI demand scenario       |
 | `energy_multiplier`  | Energy capacity scenario |

-This helped reduce leakage risk and made the model more interpretable.
+This helped reduce leakage risk and made the model more interpretable and product-ready.

 ---